RcppCore/rcpp-gallery/_posts/2013-01-05-r-function-from-c++.md

 tempting.
 It is also slow as there are overheads involved.
 And calling it repeatedly from inside your C++ code, possibly buried within several loops, is outright silly.
-This _has to be_ slower than equivalent C++ code, and even slower than just the R (because of the marshalling).
+This _has to be_ slower than equivalent C++ code, and even slower than just the R code (because of the marshalling of data).
 Do it when it makes sense, and not simply because it is available.